nico-i/cs-nades/maps/dust2/smokes/t/b-door/guide.md

 ![Aim](./aim.jpg)

-2. Aim at this spot on the wall.
+2. Aim at the corner of this building.
 3. Standing left click jump throw.

 ![T Result](./result_t.jpg)